vfilimonov/pydatastream/README.md

 In many cases the errors occur at the stage of parsing the raw response from the server.
 For example, this could happen if some fields requested are not supported for all symbols in the request.
-Because the data returned from the server in the unstructured form and the parser tries to map this to the structured pandas.DataFrame/Panel, the exceptions could be relatively uninformative.
+Because the data returned from the server in the unstructured form and the parser tries to map this to the structured pandas.DataFrame, the exceptions could be relatively uninformative.
 In this case it is possible to check the raw response from the server to spot the problematic field.
 The last raw response is stored in the `last_response`
 field: